Bearing Failure in Bare Shaft Centrifugal Pumps: Warning Signs & Proven Solutions

 7. Incorrect Pump Operation

-Operating outside the pump curve can cause:
+Operating outside the pump curve places unnecessary strain on the rotating assembly.

 • Overloading